wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 === 🏆 What Premium Version Of WooCommerce Order Bump Offers ===

-**1)** Merchants can now show WooCommerce order bumps and WooCommerce-related products on the cart page as well.
-They can also position the order bumps as per their requirements.
+#### 1. Frequently Bought Together ####
+ With this feature, merchants can showcase a list of products bought together so customers can consider buying them.

+#### 2. Recommendation Product With Discount ####
+Set bump recommendations for different products listed on their platforms, which will reflect on the product & cart page when the customer adds a product to their cart.

+#### 3. WooCommerce Upsell Popup ####
-**2)** Display the sales exit intent pop-up screen of the upsell and cross-sell of WooCommerce product images when the customers are exiting your website.
+Display the sales pop-up screen of the WooCommerce upsell products image or title as per your choice at the WooCommerce checkout page.

-**3)** Show the WooCommerce order bump recommendations on the cart page.

-**4)** Create WooCommerce order bumps and offer a cart sales funnel for simple, variable, and subscription products.

-**5)** Merchants to customize the order bump template design according to their requirements.
+#### 4. Multiple Order Bumps: ####
+Merchants can show multiple offers as order bumps on a single checkout page.

+#### 5. Countdown Timer ####
-**6)** Boost conversions and elevate sales by using a countdown timer on smart offers WooCommerce.
+Boost conversions and elevate sales by using a countdown timer on smart offers WooCommerce.

-**7)** A/B Test order bump offers and see which bumps are working in their favor and which ones are not meeting the requirements of their WooCommerce store.

-**8)** Take your order bump offers to the next level with the “WPS Frequently Bought Together” feature.
-Showcase a section showing “frequently bought” products and motivate the customers to make a purchase!
+#### 6. Role-based Order Bumps ####
+Create bumps that can be limited to specific user roles for example if a user is logged in as a subscriber, the user can only see the products of bumps set by the admin